Cruach Clenamacrie Wind Farm

 Voltalia would like to thank the local community for attending the consultation events at Kilmore and Kilbride, Taynuilt, Connel and North Connel.
 We held several events in October 2023 and February 2024 where we received constructive feedback and had great discussions with the local community.

+A Frequently Asked Questions (FAQs) document has been prepared and can be found below.
+The document addresses a number of the comments which have arisen to date.
 If you have any questions relating to the proposal, please do not hesitate to contact us via email: cruach-clenamacrie@voltalia.com

 Project Status